WoodenMaiden/gama.benchmark/README.md

 ## Tools used

-- [Gama](https://gama-platform.org/) is the simulation platform that will be benchmarked.
+- [Gama](https://gama-platform.org/) (v1.9.1) is the simulation platform that will be benchmarked.
 - GitHub actions to run the benchmark.
-- Java.
+- Java
+- [Gradle](https://gradle.org/) to build the JMX tool.
 - [R](https://www.r-project.org/) to generate the report from the results of the benchmark.

 ## Contents of the repo
-This repo contains 3 things:
+This repo contains 5 things:

 - A Java tool to record the performance of an experiment run by attaching to Gama's JVM through JMX.
 - A Gama workspace containing models that aims to benchmark certain use cases.